Hosam89/Linkdin-test/FERIEN_TEST_CSS/README.md

 #### Q102.
 Which statement is not true?

 - [ ] Specificity determines which CSS rule is applied by the browsers.
-- [ ] When two selectors apply to the same element, the one with lower specificity wins.
+- [ x ] When two selectors apply to the same element, the one with lower specificity wins.
 - [ ] The last rule defined overrides all previous rules and even conflicting rules.
 - [ ] Rules with more specific selectors have greater specificity.